 - YAM Winners 2015

 Welcome to the Illinois YAM homepage, established to link art educators across the great state of Illinois as we plan for, observe, and celebrate Youth Art Month.

 This website provides information on how to get involved with art advocacy through Youth Art Month observations, and how to submit information regarding your YAM activities and events.

 This web resource is meant to be ever-changing, under constant development.
 We are seeking input from art educators throughout the state.
 We hope that our fellow art teachers will participate by contacting us with suggestions, documenting advocacy efforts, asking questions and sharing ideas.

-The IAEA is a proud supporter of Youth Art Month (YAM) and is excited to announce this year’s poster theme, Illinois’ Eyes Are on Art.
-All work will be due December 15, 2014 and will be submitted digitally.
+The IAEA is a proud supporter of Youth Art Month (YAM) and is excited to announce this year’s poster theme, The Power of Art.
+All work will be due January 4, 2014 and will be submitted digitally.

 What is Youth Art Month?

 Council for Art Education (CFAE) administers Youth Art Month at the national level.
 Festivities take place annually, traditionally culminating each March, to celebrate visual arts for grades K – 12.
 The Youth Art Month Program emphasizes the value of art education for all children, encourages support for quality school art programs, and promotes art material safety.
 Youth Art Month also provides a forum for recognizing skills developed through visual arts experiences that are not possible in other curriculum subjects.
 Started in 1961 through The Art & Creative Materials Institute, Inc. (ACMI) and in cooperation with the National Art Education Association (NAEA), Youth Art Month exists to